 How long can I rent a car in Spain?

 - Many companies will only allow the maximum of a 28-day car rental, you may also have daily limits for the insurance coverage from your credit card.
 Check all of the details in advance.
-There are also companies which will rent a car to you for longer periods, but the daily rate often rises significantly when you pass that 28-day mark.
+There are also companies that will rent a car to you for longer periods, but the daily rate often rises significantly when you pass that 28-day mark.
 Some also have in their fine print, you must return the car every 2000 km, so these small details matter.

 - European Car lease / buyback programs available via Peugeot and Citröen for rentals longer than 3 weeks.
 Of course, these are both French-based companies and will charge an extra fee for pick up/ drop off in Spain, but it may be worth it.
 Please check here for their offers Peugeot Open Europe Program and the Citröen Europass Program.